groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/clear/xlsx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Clear Xlsx documents of image watermarks by Java"
+    title: "Clear Watermarks from Xlsx Documents using Java"
     content: |
-      Use [GroupDocs.Watermark](https://products.groupdocs.com/watermark/java/) along with Java to clear your business documents of image watermarks.
+      **[GroupDocs.Watermark](https://products.groupdocs.com/watermark/java/)** simplifies the process of clearing watermarks from your business documents within Java applications.
+Integrate our library and follow these steps:

-      1. Instantiate **Watermarker** by Xlsx document path
+      1. Begin by initializing the **Watermarker** class with your Xlsx document.
+The API accepts the document either as a stream or a local file path for processing.
-      2. Use image file to search for similar watermarks in the document
+      2. Leverage the **SearchCriteria** object to refine the set of watermarks for clearing.
+You can utilize an image as a search parameter alongside text or formatting attributes.
+The more specific your search criteria, the more precise the results will be.
-      3. Clear document of unnecessary watermarks
+      3. Following the search, you'll receive a list of identified watermarks.
+Proceed by clearing these watermarks from the document.
-      4. Save result to output path
+      4. Once the watermarks are cleared, save the final document using a local file path or a stream object.

     code:
       platform: "net"